 It’s necessary to keep these recommendations in mind when developing protocol for your practice.

-Ready to implement or enhance a PDM plan?
+Ready to implement or enhance a prescription drug monitoring plan?

 To effectively monitor opioid therapy and adhere to the CDC Guideline for Prescribing Opioids for Chronic Pain, physicians have used a combination of documentation in patient medical records, patient-prescriber pain agreements, state PDMPs, patient education and communication, urine drug testing, and pill counts.4

 Quest can also help.
-Use our broad test menu for chronic pain patients, illicit drugs, and designer drugs so that you always know your patient’s compliance status.
+Choose from our broad test menu for chronic pain patients, illicit drugs, and designer drugs so that you always know your patient’s compliance status.

-You also have access to toxicologists through Quest’s toxicology hotline—1.877.40.RXTOX (1.877.407.9869)—as well as medMATCH®, a detailed report that indicates if your patient’s results are consistent with the prescribed medication.
-And we offer further insights in the Quest Diagnostics Health TrendsTM Prescription Drug Monitoring Report.
+You also have access to toxicologists through Quest’s Rx Tox Line—1.877.40.RXTOX (1.877.407.9869)—as well as medMATCH®, a detailed report that indicates if your patient’s results are consistent with the prescribed medication.
+And we offer further insights in the Quest Diagnostics Health TrendsTM Drug Misuse in America 2018 Report.

-With the right tools in place, you can help prevent opioid addiction and promote recovery—improving both practice health and patient outcomes.
+With the right tools in place, you can help prevent opioid misuse and promote recovery—improving both practice health and patient outcomes.

 1. U.S. Department of Health & Human Services.
 The opioid epidemic: by the numbers.
 Accessed April 10, 2017.
 Available at www.hhs.gov/sites/default/files/Factsheet-opioids-061516.pdf.